aggregat4/dendriform/JOURNAL.md

 This brings up the question on how to consume the tree.bundle.js file from that page.

 I started looking into pure ESM deployments and using script type=module to load those.
 The rollup configuration to split along node_modules boundaries is done but I am unsure on how to manage those imports in the index.html (manually?) and I still havce trouble debugging typescript in Chrome and Firefox using the rollup generated bundles and sourcemaps (not seeing variables correctly).

+## 2019-12-18 - Debugging ESM Deployment

+Got a bit further with direct ES Module deployment: the approach to split on node_modules boundaries seems to work in rollup.
+The thirdparties all get their own hashed file and both tree and example from me are converted to an mjs file that is basically an ES6 module.
+Those entrypoints also have relative imports to the other dependencies.
+If I now change the reference in index.html to the example entrypoint (with a type of module) it seems to load fine in Firefox.
+And the app works.

+I also figured out why debugging is fucked in Chrome and Firefox: the terser plugin in rollup apparently interferes with the build.
+When I leave out terser I can debug the app fine.
+Will investigate.

+ES6 Support in browsers: <https://kangax.github.io/compat-table/es6/>.

+Typescript compiler options, for reference when editing tsconfig.json: <https://www.typescriptlang.org/docs/handbook/compiler-options.html>.

+I removed all traces of babel and webpack from my build rebuilt the package-lock file to reflect that.
+Will investigate some alternative minification but I'm not sure it is worth it when we consider gzip compression.

+Minification for ES6 still seems to be pretty raw.
+Terser always pops up as the main choice but it does not work for me.
+Uglify is not an option and there is a babel minifier that is in beta.

+Will remain unminified for now and assume that gzip is fine.